Trademark infringement and Disputes

 Utilize your brands and business name.

 Utilizing a name or brand is the most effective strategy to protect it.
 The more people who link a name to your brand and/or your products and services, the more the courts will acknowledge your ownership of such rights and take appropriate legal action against violators.
+You can take action by sending a cease and desist letter to a competitor engaging in business name infringement.

 Register your intellectual property assets like trademarks and copyright.